 Subjects will be kept under close medical surveillance until 48 h after drug administration.
-During the first 4 h after drug administration, subjects are not allowed to lie down (i.e. no declination of the upper body of more than 45 degrees from upright posture).
-For measurement of vital signs and ECGs a resting time of at least 5 minutes in the supine position is permitted.
+During the first 5 h after drug administration, subjects are not allowed to lie down (i.e. no declination of the upper body of more than 45 degrees from upright posture).

-The treatments will be separated by a wash-out phase of [REDACTED] between BI 1810631 administrations.
+The treatments will be separated by a wash-out phase [REDACTED]